itenium-be/blog-posts/npm/vuejs/2019-04-19-VueJS-Tutorial.md

   vue-cli: 3.5.3
 ---

+{% include github-stars.html url="vuejs/vue" desc="Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web." %}

 #### Why Vue

+- `100k+ ⭐`: So many people can't be wrong
 - Declarative rendering with a cool, terse syntax
 - Low learning curve
 - Reactive and composable view components